- 2017 Prayers for Peace Day - Worship Resources

 senior high youth - faithquest retreat

 The FaithQuest retreat is for high school youth in grades 9-12 who want to explore their relationship with God.
 FaithQuest is an opportunity for youth to share and learn with others and journey together on the road to a deeper spirituality and commitment.
-Three basic themes will be explored during the weekend: Discovering Self, Discovering God, and Discovering Our Relationship with Others.
+Be on the lookout for the next one.

 SR. YOUTH & JR. HIGH SUMMER CAMPS AT CAMP BETHEL…